Sosthenes Behn: Puerto Rico Telephone Company and ITT

 During the war, all of ITT's German holdings were put under Nazi control.
 These included a minority share in airplane manufacturer Focke-Wulf, which ITT had acquired through its contacts with German financier Kurt Baron von Schröder.
 After the end of the war, the U.S. authorities returned these assets to their rightful U.S. owner.

 Behn appointed Gerhard Westrick to the board of Focke-Wulf after the reconstitution in 1936.
 He was ITT's corporation chairman in Germany.
 After Pearl Harbor, at meetings with Baron Kurt von Schröder and Behn in Switzerland, Westrick nervously admitted he had run into a problem.
 Wilhelm Ohnesorge, the elderly minister in charge of post offices, who was one of the first fifty Nazi Party members, was strongly opposed to ITT's German companies continuing to function under New York management in time of war.
 Behn told Westrick to use Schröder and the protection of the Gestapo against Ohnesorge.
 In return, Behn guaranteed that ITT would substantially increase its payments to the Gestapo through the Circle of Friends.
 A special board of trustees was set up by the Nazis to cooperate with Behn and his staff of 30,000 in Occupied Europe.
 Ohnesorge savagely fought these arrangements and tried to obtain the support of Himmler.
 However, Schröder had Himmler's ear, and so, of course did his close friend and associate Walter Schellenberg.
 Ohnesorge appealed directly to Hitler and condemned Westrick as an American sympathiser.
 However, Hitler realized the importance of ITT to the German economy and proved supportive of Behn.

 In 1943, ITT became the largest shareholder of Focke-Wulf Flugzeugbau GmbH with 29% due to Ludwig Roselius's Kaffee HAG share falling to 27% after he died on May 15.

 Contributions to heritage, preservation and infrastructures

-Behn, along with his brother, Hernan, built the Two Brothers Bridge —Puente Dos Hermanos in Spanish— in San Juan.
+Behn, along with his brother, Hernand, built the Two Brothers Bridge — Puente Dos Hermanos in Spanish — in San Juan.
 The bridge links the districts of Condado and Old San Juan.

 In 1928, following the advice of Paul Janet, a physicist and member of the French Academy of Sciences, he, together with his brother Hernand, acquired the former property of André-Marie Ampère in Poleymieux-au-Mont-d'Or near Lyon, which had just been put up for sale.
 The Behn brothers donated this property to the French Society of Electricians to ensure the scientist's memory could be preserved through the establishment of a museum, the Ampère Museum, which is managed by the Society of Friends of André-Marie Ampère.
 Sosthene and Hernand Behn were honorary members of SAAMA until their deaths.